-Let’s start by understanding exactly what the term willpower is referring to.
+Let’s start by understanding exactly what the term willpower refers to.
 Stanford University psychologist, Kelly McGonigal, defines willpower as “the ability to do what matters most, even when it’s difficult or when some part of you doesn’t want to.”

 Some people say that it is like a muscle: the more we use it, the stronger it gets.
-They would tell me that each time I get out of bed when I feel like continuing to snooze, I am building my willpower muscle.
+They would tell me that each time I get out of bed, when I feel like continuing to snooze, I am building my willpower muscle.

-Others say that like the strength of a muscle, we have a limited amount of willpower and should focus more on avoiding scenarios where we need to use it.
+Others say that, like the strength of a muscle, we have a limited amount of willpower and should focus more on avoiding scenarios where we need to use it.
 For example, they might tell me to place my alarm clock across the room-rendering the reach-and-snooze impossible whether I’m tempted to do that at the moment or not.

 Yet, a few things on the subject are clear.
 For one, there is some link between a person’s belief in their capacity for self-control and their quality of life – including how well they do in school, how happy they are, and how healthily they eat.

 And perhaps more importantly, there is no link between a person’s willpower and their moral value or strength of character.

-In reality, it’s each individual person who can come the closest to figuring out how to train their willpower in their specific circumstance.
+In reality, it’s each person who can come the closest to figuring out how to train their willpower in their specific circumstance.
 And it will likely change day-to-day and moment-to-moment.

 This doesn’t, however, mean that we are powerless or that we should give up trying to reach our objectives completely.
 There are several things that we can do to set ourselves up for success.

-1. Prioritize Sleep
+1. Prioritize sleep

-Sleep is so strongly linked to mental and physical health that it got University of California, Berkeley neuroscientist and sleep researcher, Matthew Walker, wondering, why do we ever not sleep?
+Sleep is so strongly linked to mental and physical health that it got University of California, Berkeley neuroscientist and sleep researcher Matthew Walker wondering, why do we ever not sleep?

 For example, the human brain is able to remove excess gunk while we’re asleep, some of which is linked to Alzheimer’s disease.

-Getting enough shut-eye also gives us resilience to face challenges and battle certain temptations.
-So, whether you’re an early bird or night owl, do what you can to work your schedule around being asleep for one-third of your life.
+Getting enough shut-eye also gives us the resilience to face challenges and battle certain temptations.
+So, whether you’re an early bird or a night owl, do what you can to work your schedule around being asleep for one-third of your life.

-2. Start Small
+2. Start small

 As Lao Tzu once said, “A journey of a thousand miles begins with a single step.”

 Human bodies are hardwired for homeostasis – or keeping things steady and stable.
 We also develop hardwiring in our brain circuitry with our habits and responses.
 These can be changed, and we’re most likely to sustain these changes with small and incremental movements.

 If your goal requires drastic shifts, try breaking it into smaller steps and start with an easy one.
-Make sure that it is so easy, you can do it with barely any resistance.
+Make sure it is so easy, you can do it with barely any resistance.

 Perhaps your aim is to spend more time learning your musical instrument, but you’ve continued to put it off.
 Start by holding the instrument in your lap for 30 seconds a few times a week.
 You can look at it, touch it and imagine how it sounds.

 Be proud of yourself for taking that step.
-And once that feels like a habit, rather than a battle, move to the next phase of your plan.
+And once that feels like a habit rather than a battle, move to the next phase of your plan.

-3. Be Still and Meditate
+3. Be still and meditate

-Peace activist and Zen master Thich Nhat Hanh described mindfulness as a kind of energy that we generate when we bring our mind back to our body and get in touch with what is going on in the present moment, within us and around us.
-We become aware of our breathing and come home to our body, fully present for ourselves and whatever we are doing.
+Peace activist and Zen master Thich Nhat Hanh described mindfulness as “a kind of energy that we generate when we bring our mind back to our body and get in touch with what is going on in the present moment, within us and around us.
+We become aware of our breathing and come home to our body, fully present for ourselves and whatever we are doing.”

 You can practice mindfulness while sitting, and you can also practice it while walking, working, eating, reading, chatting with a coworker, or lying in bed.
 If you have time and space set aside, you can also do a body scan.

-4. Seek Support
+4. Seek support

-They can also explore the underlying meaning of your goals with you and help ensure that you are working towards something you really want, rather than something you think you should want.
+They can also explore the underlying meaning of your goals with you and help ensure you are working towards something you really want rather than something you think you should want.